JD95/write-you-a-tic-tac-toe/README.md

 addOne :: Int -> Int
 addOne = \ x  -> x + 1
 ```
 The top line reads "addOne has the type Int to Int".
 The `::` is read as "has the type".
 Notice how the (->) symbol matches up with the arrow in the lambda.
-There is no rule that says they must visually line up, but I wanted to draw the parallel with how the arrow is used in the *value* of the lambda and the *type*.
+There is no rule that says they must visually line up, but I wanted [want] to draw the parallel with how the arrow is used in the *value* of the lambda and the *type*. [rephrase 'Ive lined up the arrows to show ...']

 ### Multiple Arguments

 - In order to pass multiple values into a function, you'll have to nest lambda functions
-- For example `(\x -> (\y -> x + y))`, which takes a value x and then transforms it into a lambda function which takes a value y and transforms it into the expression `x + y`
+- For example `(\x -> (\y -> x + y))`, which takes a value x and then transforms it into a lambda function which takes a value y and transforms it into the expression `x + y` [lambdas can return functions, might want to flesh this out more.
+Its kinda a werid concept if comming from an imperative language]

 - There is a shortcut for making a lambda with multiple arguemsnts `(\x y -> x + y)`